yurimikushov/calculator-on-react/README.md

 # Calculator

-It's simple calculator on React
+It's the simple calculator on React